luminaxster/CS211-Spring2024-P2/README.md

 The purpose of this assignment is to familiarize you with generics through the use of `ArrayList` within a package.
 Your tasks involve:

-  - Creating a set of types for the `sublime` package, necessitating a grasp of generics, interfaces, exceptions, enumerations.
+- Creating a set of types for the `sublime` package, necessitating a grasp of generics, interfaces, exceptions, and enumerations.
-  - Learning two types from the Java `collections` framework.
+- Learning about two types from the Java `collections` framework.
-  - Become familiar with reading Java docs of the `westworld` package.
+- Becoming familiar with reading the JavaDocs of the `westworld` package.
-  - Run tests via the template class `DoloresTest.java`.
+- Running tests via the template class `DoloresTest.java`.

 ## Prelude